GHop95/CS361-software1-project-winter-2025/microservice_a/v1/README.md

 to the pipe.
 FAIL STATES:
 - If the username cannot be found in the users array, "--user_not_found--" will be written to the pipe.
-- If password read does not match password in users array, "--password_incorrect--" will be written to the pipe.
+- If the password read does not match the password in users array, "--password_incorrect--" will be written to the pipe.

-2. To enter "Login existing User Mode",
+2. TO ENTER "Create new user Mode",
 - Write "--2--" to the pipe textfile "pipe_profiles.txt"
 - profiles.py will then write "--create_username--" to the pipe, signifing it is ready to receive a new username.
 - Write the desired new Username to the pipe, and profiles.py will then read it.